1Mashilo/1Mashilo/README.md

 - 🎓 Chemistry graduate turned coding enthusiast
 - 📚 Full stack Software engineering student enrolled at [ALX Africa](https://www.alxafrica.com/)
-- 🔬 Over 4 years of experience as a QA analyst
+- 🔬 3+ years of experience as a QA analyst
-- 🚀 Currently diving into containers and container orchestration
+- 🚀 Currently diving into CI/CD Pipelines
 - 💻 Actively seeking collaborations on backend projects
 - Learning to code can boost your brainpower!
 Studies have shown that coding can improve problem-solving skills, critical thinking, and even memory.
 So, coding isn't just about building websites and apps; it's about building a sharper mind